Babette Smith: Career

 After the birth of her son in 1977, Babette took up a family tree that her father had begun: family lore suggested that there was a convict somewhere.
 Following the maternal line, she found that there was indeed a convict, Susannah Watson.
 She was lucky enough to discover Susannah’s letters to one of the daughters she was forced to leave behind in England.
 Convicted for stealing to feed her family, Susannah made the most of life in Australia, which she described as a plentiful country.
 She lived to old age and her Australian-born son Charles Isaac Watson founded newspapers.
 Susannah’s letters are now in the Mitchell Library.

 Babette's first book, A Cargo of Women, grew from this discovery that her great-great-grandmother, Susannah Watson, was a convict transported to Australia in 1829.
-A Cargo of Women is a work of great originality, combining Susannah’s story with the lives of 99 other prisoners on the Princess Royal.
+A Cargo of Women is an original work, combining Susannah’s story with the lives of 99 other prisoners on the Princess Royal.
 Scholarship and narrative flair are the hallmarks of Babette Smith’s work.
 For her, convict women were neither whores nor society’s victims, but individuals doing their best in very tough times.
 In Australia’s Birthstain she examined the role of homophobia in attitudes to male convicts; in The Luck of the Irish she followed a cohort of male prisoners.